StartPolymer/progressive-web-app-template/README.md

 This template is a starting point for building [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) with motto [#UseThePlatform](https://www.polymer-project.org/1.0/about).

+## Progressive Web Apps

+Progressive Web Applications are always up to date, accessible from anywhere, like native apps.

+1. Instant loading
+2. Fast navigations
+3. Full screen mode
+4. Can be added to mobile device Home Screen
+5. Supports Push Notifications
+6. Application cache
+7. Offline support
+8. Secure
+9. Responsive
+10. Use The Platform

 ## Demo

 See latest build from master branch at https://pwa-demo.appspot.com